markh-de/KiVar/README.md

 3. **Simple Auxiliary Choice Expressions** (SACX)
 4. **Combined Auxiliary Choice Expressions** (CACX)

 As mentioned above, each component that uses of KiVar variation rules must refer to exactly one Aspect.

 There are two methods of passing the **Aspect identifier**:

-1. Using a _dedicated component field_ (details below), or
+1. Using a _dedicated component field_, or
 2. as part of a _Combined Base Choice Expression_.

+Details and examples can be found in the following sections.

 #### Rule Processing